 \section{Introduction}

-Information-theory based variational principles have proven effective at providing uncertainty quantification (i.e. robustness) bounds for quantities-of-interest in the presence of non-parametric model-form uncertainty \cite{chowdhary_dupuis_2013,DKPP,doi:10.1063/1.4789612,doi:10.1137/15M1047271,KRW,DKPR,GKRW,BREUER20131552,doi:10.1287/moor.2015.0776,GlassermanXu}.
+Information-theory based variational principles have proven effective at providing uncertainty quantification (i.e. robustness) bounds for quantities of interest in the presence of nonparametric model-form uncertainty \cite{chowdhary_dupuis_2013,DKPP,doi:10.1063/1.4789612,doi:10.1137/15M1047271,KRW,DKPR,GKRW,BREUER20131552,doi:10.1287/moor.2015.0776,GlassermanXu}.
 In the present work, we combine these tools with functional inequalities to obtain improved and explicit uncertainty quantification (UQ) bounds for both discrete and continuous-time Markov processes on general state spaces.

-In our approach we are given a baseline model, described by a probability measure $P$; this is the model one has `in hand' and that is amenable to analysis/simulation, but it may contain many sources of error and uncertainty.
-Perhaps it depends on parameters with uncertain values (obtained from experiment, Monte-Carlo simulation, variational inference, etc.) or is obtained via some approximation procedure (dimension reduction, neglecting memory terms, asymptotic approximation, etc.) In short, any quantity of interest computed from $P$ has (potentially) significant uncertainty associated with it.
-Mathematically we chose to express this uncertainty by considering a (non-parametric) family, $\mathcal{U}(P)$, of alternative models that we postulate contains the inaccessible `true' model.
+In our approach, we are given a baseline model, described by a probability measure $P$; this is the model one has `in hand' and that is amenable to analysis/simulation, but it may contain many sources of error and uncertainty.
+Perhaps it depends on parameters with uncertain values (obtained from experiment, Monte Carlo simulation, variational inference, etc.) or is obtained via some approximation procedure (dimension reduction, neglecting memory terms, asymptotic approximation, etc.) In short, any quantity of interest computed from $P$ has (potentially) significant uncertainty associated with it.
+Mathematically we chose to express this uncertainty by considering a (nonparametric) family, $\mathcal{U}(P)$, of alternative models that we postulate contains the inaccessible `true' model.

-Loosely stated, given some observable $f$, the uncertainty quantification goal considered here is
+Loosely stated, given some observable $F$, the uncertainty quantification goal considered here is